 Developed at what was then Mitchell College of Advanced Education by dedicated staff and members of the community, 2MCE began broadcasting full-time in May 1976.

 2MCE includes two studios in building 1434 being the main On-Air studio, and separate news studios for National Radio News(NRN).
-The Administrative Centre of 2MCE/NRN is housed in building 1435 along with two smaller recording studios, our lengthy 'Wall of Fame' and extensive physical music library.
+The Administrative Centre of 2MCE/NRN is housed in building 1435 along with two smaller recording studios, volunteer lounge and meeting space.

 In our operations, we adhere to to the Codes of Practice developed through the Community Broadcasting Association of Australia.
-All Station Workers are required to sign the 2MCE Station Worker's Code of Conduct.
-Any internal conflicts are resolved using the 2MCE internal conflict resolution guidelines.
+All Station Workers sign the 2MCE Station Worker's Code of Conduct which outlines their rights and oblications, Any internal conflicts are resolved using the 2MCE internal conflict resolution guidelines.

 The work we do is also guided by the ethos of Yindyamarra Winhanganha - to create a world worth living in, and we embody the Charles Sturt University values of being inclusive, insightful, impactful and inspiring.